sshearer/mcc-mnc-table/README.md

 # mcc-mnc-table
 Mobile Country Codes (MCC) and Mobile Network Codes (MNC) table in CSV, JSON and XML.
-Updated monthly.
+Updated monthly on the _th day at approximately _GMT.

 The table is pulled from http://mcc-mnc.com/.